 If you wander into just about any Korean restaurant, you’ll likely find kimchi on the menu.
 This popular Korean side dish is packed with delicious flavor and beneficial nutrients.
 But what is kimchi?
 For the uninitiated, a basic overview of this savory delicacy is in order.

-In short, kimchi is a fermented vegetable dish.
-There are hundreds of varieties available, but the one that Americans are most familiar with is made from salted napa cabbage and spices.
+There are hundreds of varieties of kimchi available, but the one that Americans are most familiar with is made from salted napa cabbage and spices.
 Kimchi is often mixed with other vegetables like radish, onion, and garlic.
 It makes for a great low-carb, vegan snack and can be prepared in countless ways.
 Some regional varieties are made with cucumber, and kimchi often has a spicy kick thanks to the red pepper flakes in it.

 The Health Benefits